Search intent comes up a lot when discussing SEO. It generally comes up during the keyword research stage of optimisation.

 Why is Search Intent Important?

-When a user or potential customer makes a search, Google aims to provide them with the most relevant result for their query.
+When a user or potential customer makes a search, Google (or another search engine) aims to provide them with the most relevant result for their query.
 This is Google’s end goal.

 “Our mission is to organize the world’s information and make it universally accessible and useful.”

 So why is search intent important?
 It comes down to rankings.
 You want your website to rank.
-By creating content that matches user search intent, a website can rank as the most relevant result.
+By creating content that matches user intent, a website can rank as the most relevant result for a specific search.

-Understanding search intent and creating content with keyword intent in mind is at the heart of a successful SEO campaign.
+Understanding intent, and creating content with keyword intent in mind is at the heart of a successful SEO campaign.

 Navigational search queries happen when a searcher wants to navigate to a specific website.
 They already know what they are after.
 It might be quicker to Google the name of the website than type the URL, or perhaps the searcher doesn’t know the exact URL they are after.